 The Buccaneers of Lake Charles is the primary part of the festivals "pirate themed" entertainment, begins and ends the festivities, and promotes the festival year round.

-Louisiana Pirate Festival, Inc. is the organization that plans, organizes, and budgets for the festivals events, and 65 years later, the Louisiana Pirate Festival has grown from a one day to a twelve day festival with a variety of entertainment.
+Louisiana Pirate Festival, Inc. is the organization that plans, organizes, and budgets for the festival events.
+66 years later, the Louisiana Pirate Festival has grown from one day of festivities to a twelve day festival with a variety of entertainment.

 Louisiana Pirate Festival grew over the years as a scheduler of many types of events, contests, and attractions.
 Charitable organizations were and still are encouraged to host an event during Louisiana Pirate Festival.
 Charitable organizations, schools, and churches host events, contests, booths, etc., during Louisiana Pirate Festival, and some have been involved for many years.

-Louisiana Pirate Festival is not only a festival to promote tourism and to provide entertainment, it also helps many charitable organizations raise funds for their causes.
-For these organizations, this is their major fundraiser for the year which makes Louisiana Pirate Festival very important to these organizations!
+Louisiana Pirate Festival is not only a festival to promote tourism and provide entertainment, it is a large promoter of small and local businesses, which aids in maintaining the economic footprint here in SWLA.
+For many charitable organizations, this is a major fundraiser for the year which makes the Louisiana Pirate Festival a valuable and beneficial partner to these organizations!
 There are at least 20 local charitable organizations that benefit by having an event during Louisiana Pirate Festival each year.

 In 2013, an economic impact study was conducted by McNeese State University.
 Through surveys, on-the-ground interviews as well as data collected throughout the festival, the estimated economic impact is $6 million.
 The festival is one of the largest and longest festivals in Southwest Louisiana, and it has become a tradition for many residents and visitors over the span of the festival's history.